rien333/numbersense-vae/thesis/README.md

 Another solution would be ommiting or replacing the two constraints, by for example stating about possibility for complex organisation, and in the case of artificial neurons those embedded in hierarchically structured, generative learning models

-"The generative basis of natural number concepts" vaguely supports the biological case for generative models and number sense (generation being some kind of innate skill or something)-->
+"The generative basis of natural number concepts" vaguely supports the biological case for generative models and number sense (generation being some kind of innate skill or something)

+(after biological:) under the probable assumption that the brain is also a preditive modeller/stochastic inferational device -->
 3. Relatedly, visual sense of number is an emergent property of hierarchically organized neurons embedded in generative learning models, either artificial or biological (Stoianov and Zorzi 2012;